percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

     alter table <table name> set access method heap;
     ```

-    - To discard data: drop the encrypted tables
+    - To discard data, drop the encrypted tables.

 2. Drop the extension using the `DROP EXTENSION` command: